Soeharto Sastrosoeyoso: Life

 Sastrosoeyoso also founded the Bank Negara Indonesia, and contributed in the development of Sarinah Thamrin Jakarta area and in Hotel Indonesia construction project.
 He was also the pioneer of the family planning program in Indonesia, where he later founded Indonesian Family Planning Association.
 Sastrosoeyoso died in Jakarta, Indonesia, on 30 November 2000 at the age of 91.

 Family

-Sastrosoeyoso was married to Titi Paraati on 13 October 1933, and has had three children: Semiarto (1933–1999), Pratiwi (born 1939), and Paraati Soeharto (died 2010).
+Sastrosoeyoso was married to Titi Paraati on 13 October 1933, and has had three children: Semiarto (1933–1999), Pratiwi Soeharto Hoetomo (born 1939) and Paraati Soeharto (died 2010).
 They divorced on 26 May 1962.
-His only son, Semiarto, was married to actress Mimi Mariani and has had three children with her.

-Sastrosoeyoso second marriage was to Sinta Tedjasukmana on 29 December 1962, and remained together until her death in 1993.
+Sastrosoeyoso second marriage was to Sinta Tedjasukmana on 29 December 1962, and remained together until her death on 24 August 1993.
+They had six children: Dewi Arimbi, Dewi Kamaratih, Dewi Prabarini, Dewi Surijawati, Dewi Kurnia Lestari and Bambang Radityo Nugroho Soeharto.

 Legacy

 On 7 November 2022, President Joko Widodo awarded the title of National hero of Indonesia to Sastrosoeyoso, along with four other figures: Paku Alam VIII, Rubini Natawisastra, Salahuddin bin Talibuddin, and Ahmad Sanusi.